Assisted dying Bill to offer ‘strictest protections’ in world, says Leadbeater

 Draft assisted dying laws will feature the “strictest protections” against coercion anywhere in the world, the MP who tabled the proposed legislation at Westminster has promised.

-The Terminally Ill Adults (End of Life) Bill, from Labour MP Kim Leadbeater is expected to be published on Tuesday, is likely to run to more than 40 pages.
+The Terminally Ill Adults (End of Life) Bill, from Labour MP Kim Leadbeater, is expected to be published on Tuesday and is likely to run to more than 40 pages.

 Writing in The House magazine, Ms Leadbeater said her proposal “offers hope to those terminally ill people with a clear, informed and settled wish to have a better death, while at the same time protecting all those approaching the end of their life from coercion or pressure to make a decision that isn’t right for them; indeed my Bill will contain the strictest protections and safeguards of any legislation anywhere in the world”.